The Fake Ledger Letter: How the Recovery-Phrase Mail Scam Works

 The one rule that defeats every version

 If you remember only one sentence, make it this: no legitimate wallet company will ever ask for your recovery phrase, not by letter, website, QR code, email, phone, WhatsApp, or Telegram.
-Ledger and Trezor both state this plainly.
-Your 24 words are entered only directly on your hardware device when you restore it, never into any website, computer, or phone.
+Ledger states this plainly.
+For a hardware wallet, the words are entered on the device itself during a restore you started — never handed to anyone, and never into a website or app just because a message told you to.
+(Software wallets may legitimately have you type a recovery phrase into their official app during a restore; verify it is genuine first.)

 What to do if a letter arrives